woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 <!-- cspell:enable -->

-You can also restrict a syscall's of container's with [seccomp](https://kubernetes.io/docs/tutorials/security/seccomp/) profile
+You can also restrict a syscalls of containers with [seccomp](https://kubernetes.io/docs/tutorials/security/seccomp/) profile.

 ```yaml
 backend_options: